 On her quest to offer a tuition-free school to her own neighborhood, Latisha opened the first Beta Academy Charter School in the fall of 2015.
 The school has been recognized with several distinct designations each year and is named on the Texas Honor list.

 Chief Academic Officer

-Raquell Sartor brings over 11 years of experience working with children to the Beta Academy team.
+Raquell Sartor, one of Beta Academy's founders, brings over twelve years of experience working with children in education.
 Her strengths are analyzing data and using it to drive instruction.
 She has a special talent for meeting the individual needs of each scholar as well as identifying their unique talents.
 She works tirelessly to promote student success no matter the odds against them.

 Upon hearing the words, “You need to look at attending trade school and forget about a major university because you will probably fail.”, Raquell Sartor resolved to prove that she was capable of so much more.
 And prove it she did.
 Raquell graduated from Stephen F. Austin State University with a Bachelor of Human Science degree.
 She went on to earn a master’s degree from Liberty University in International Business.
 She is living proof that with hard work and grit, anyone can achieve their dreams.
 This is what drives her every day to encourage the scholars of Beta Academy to do their best.

 In her previous work history, Raquell Sartor has been recognized multiple times for her hard work and leadership skills.
 While working for Marriott Hotels, Raquell was awarded the Dare to Soar special achievement for both setting and achieving high goals.
 She went on to receive the Courage of Integrity award for bringing issues forward and developing solutions.
 While working as a procurement manager for Gateway Supply Incorporated, she was awarded the 2008 Employee of the Year.